RESTORATION OF HISTORIC OAKLAND’S 1899 BELL TOWER

 Moving Foundation offices, gift shop and storage to a new visitors’ center (also to be funded with gifts to the capital campaign) will allow the restoration project to open up first and second floor spaces and update them for programmatic and exhibition usage open to the public.
 Plans also include the addition of a catering kitchen to allow the building’s use as a special event space to bring in much-needed revenue.

 The Imlay Foundation made a major gift to the capital campaign in May 2020 to fund most of the cost of the Bell Tower restoration.
-Groundbreaking for the restoration project took place in November 2021 and the project is expected to be completed in Fall 2022.
+Groundbreaking for the restoration project took place in November 2021 and the project was completed in Fall 2022.